 With no human competitors, the birds took over this particular beach.

 The coolest view of the beach, though, comes from the plane when you’re flying in to Miami.
+This is one of my favorite airplane views in America!

 I can’t wait to make it back to Miami.
 I’m honestly considering making it my permanent winter residence.
 I enjoyed South Beach and Calle Ocho, but there are still a bunch of neighborhoods I haven’t seen.